bytes7bytes7/mapster/README.md

 }
 ```

-3. Register all you mappers in created instance of `Mapster`.
+3. Register all your mappers in created instance of `Mapster`.

 ```dart
 void main() {